FlappyBob/flappyBlog/content/posts/tech/first/index.md

 I usually manage my file strucuture like this:
 1. I will split several categories in my posts.
 Accordingly, **life/ tech/ classes**.
 (I will split subfolder even further, like **MIT6.s081/ CSAPP** notes in subfolder classes. )
 2. Then create _index.md file for each folder that is a mother folder, except the folder that holds the article.
-3. In an article foldeer, there is one index markdown file that contains the artiocle and there is another pic folder that contains the pictures.
+3. In an article folder, there is one index markdown file that contains the artiocle and there is another pic folder that contains the pictures.
 4. I use the static folder to contains cover pictures.